-15 The word 'appropriate' is from the terms of reference: Callaghan Report (n 8) 2.
+The word 'appropriate' is from the terms of reference: Callaghan Report (n 8) 2.
 The terms of reference include, '[t]he review will have regard to the need to provide an appropriate return to the community on Australia's finite oil and gas resources while supporting the development of those resources, including industry exploration, investment and growth'.

-16 See, eg, Benjamin K Sovacool et al, 'Energy Decisions Reframed as Justice and Ethical Concerns' (2016) 1(5) Nature Energy 1; Raphael J Heffron and Darren McCauley, 'The Concept of Energy Justice across the Disciplines' (2017) 105 Energy Policy 658; Darren McCauley and Raphael Heffron, 'Just Transition: Integrating Climate, Energy and Environmental Justice' (2018) 119 Energy Policy 1.
+See, eg, Benjamin K Sovacool et al, 'Energy Decisions Reframed as Justice and Ethical Concerns' (2016) 1(5) Nature Energy 1; Raphael J Heffron and Darren McCauley, 'The Concept of Energy Justice across the Disciplines' (2017) 105 Energy Policy 658; Darren McCauley and Raphael Heffron, 'Just Transition: Integrating Climate, Energy and Environmental Justice' (2018) 119 Energy Policy 1.

-^{17 &#}x27;Economic fundamentals refer to the cost of developing and delivering domestic or imported gas to endusers': Jonathan Stern, 'International Gas Pricing in Europe and Asia: A Crisis of Fundamentals' (2014) 64 Energy Policy 43, 43.
+17 &#x27;Economic fundamentals refer to the cost of developing and delivering domestic or imported gas to endusers': Jonathan Stern, 'International Gas Pricing in Europe and Asia: A Crisis of Fundamentals' (2014) 64 Energy Policy 43, 43.

-^{&#}x27;Government Response' (n 11); Callaghan Report (n 8).
+18 &#x27;Government Response' (n 11); Callaghan Report (n 8).

-19 See Commonwealth, Budget 2019-20: Budget Strategy and Outlook (Budget Paper No 1, 2 April 2019), 4-17.
-Since the effective date of the PRRTA Act to 2018, there has been approximately AUD35 billion in
+See Commonwealth, Budget 2019-20: Budget Strategy and Outlook (Budget Paper No 1, 2 April 2019), 4-17.
+Since the effective date of the PRRTA Act to 2018, there has been approximately AUD35 billion in tax receipts to the government: Kraal, 'Review of Australia's PRRT' (n 9) 344.
+Note the proven gas reserves in 2008 for the Netherlands were 1.2 Tcm and Australia 2.7 Tcm: BP Statistical Review of World Energy (Report, 68th ed, 2019) 30.

-This research builds on previous work that concerned modelling selected changes to the design of Australia's PRRTA Act and applied them to the Chevron-operated Gorgon LNG project, an integrated natural gas operation off north-west Australia.
+north-west Australia.
 For this current research, three additional integrated gas projects in Australia are modelled, but with the focus solely on the gas transfer pricing method prescribed by PRRTA Regulation.
 Together the four projects provide further empirical evidence to support the argument for a change to the regulations.
 This empirical research is thus limited to Australia's dominant offshore petroleum projects (in terms of gas production per annum).
 The offshore gas is extracted from basins in waters under Australian federal jurisdiction.

-The article proceeds as follows.
-Part II discusses the relevant literature.
-Part III presents the research methodology.
-Part IV covers the Dutch case study.
-Part V presents the modelling and findings for the selected gas projects in Australia.
-Parts VI and VII contain the analysis, recommendation and conclusions.
+The article proceeds as follows: Part II discusses the relevant literature; Part III presents the research methodology; Part IV covers the Dutch case study; Part V presents the modelling and findings for the selected gas projects in Australia; and Parts VI and VII contain the analysis, recommendation and conclusions.